DragonSenses/ecommerce-store-nextjs/journey.md

 - Move file into a folder named `checkout` and rename the file to `route.js`

+The project directory is `/app/api/checkout/route.js`, where the code inside `route.js` is from `checkout.js`.

-We also have to rever the changes we made from the first solution, renaming the method back to `POST` and removing the check to handle the POST method in API route:
+We also have to revert the changes we made from the first solution, renaming the method back to `POST` and removing the check to handle the POST method in API route:

 ```js
 import Stripe from "stripe";